NathanLithia/NLShader/README.md

 ## Credits:
-- EminGT            - Me, the developer of Complementary
+- EminGT            - the developer of Complementary
 - Capt Tatsu        - Complementary is based on his work, BSL Shaders.
-And he is the one that gave me the idea of publishing Complementary.
+And he is the one that gave EminGT the idea of publishing Complementary.
 - Chocapic13        - Previous frame reprojection, jitter offset, probably more
 - Robobo1221        - Volumetric light
 - Horizon Zero Dawn - GGX area light approximation